glowkeeper/P3D/docs/labs/week3Session2.md

 + Rigidbodies
 + Colliders
++ Kinematics
 + Triggers

 This lab demonstrates Unity's [built-in 3D Physics](https://docs.unity3d.com/Manual/PhysicsOverview.html), and not the recently-out-of-preview [Data-Oriented Technology Stack (DOTS)](https://unity.com/dots).
-Besides, DOTS is aimed at larger applications/games; for smaller applications (such as the ones we'll be building in the labs), Unity's built-in 3D physics platform remains the best choice.
+Besides, DOTS is aimed at large, complex applications/games; for smaller applications (such as the ones we'll be building in the labs), Unity's built-in 3D physics platform remains the best choice.
 However, should you be using DOTS already, then you are welcome to use that for your coursework.

 ## Overview